-For the second year in a row, Keep Newnan Beautiful collaborated with Coweta County for the organization’s annual Tire Amnesty Day event on Saturday, March 9.
+For the third year in a row, Keep Newnan Beautiful is collaborating with Coweta County for the organization’s annual Tire Amnesty Day event on Saturday, January 9, 8:00 a.m. –12:00 p.m. at Hunter Recreation Facility – 2970 Ga Hwy 16, Sharpsburg.

-This year’s event brought in more than 2,100 tires – filling up two tractor trailers from both collection sites: Hunter Recreation Complex in Sharpsburg and the City of Newnan’s Public Works location.
+Last years event brought in more than 50 tons of tires – filling up three tractor trailers from both collection sites: Hunter Recreation Complex in Sharpsburg and the City of Newnan’s Public Works location.

 “Tires are difficult for the environment, they hold water, bugs and creatures.
 This event has been a great, free alternative to help keep our community clean,” said Page Beckwith, Keep Newnan Beautiful Director.